 Botox is a non-invasive and non-surgical treatment option for TMJ.
-There is little to no downtime and many patients notice muscle tenderness disappearing within 24-48 hours after treatment.
+There is little to no downtime, and many patients notice muscle tenderness disappearing within 24-48 hours after treatment.

-Botox For TMJ What to Expect
+Botox for TMJ: What to Expect

-To alleviate muscle pain associated with TMJ, Botox is injected deep into the muscles of the jaw.
+Botox is injected deep into the jaw muscles to alleviate muscle pain associated with TMJ.
 Treatment only takes 15-20 minutes.
-The Botox will relax the jaw muscles enough to ease tension but will not interfere with normal activities such as eating or speaking.
+The Botox will relax the jaw muscles enough to ease the tension but will not interfere with normal activities such as eating or speaking.
 Alleviating muscle tension may help allow your jaw muscles to “re-program” and helps prevent teeth grinding or clenching in the future.

-After your treatment, you may notice minor redness or swelling at the injection site which will dissipate within 24-48 hours.
+After your treatment, you may notice minor redness or swelling at the injection site, which will dissipate within 24-48 hours.
 Results will gradually appear in the following 7-14 days.
 Your results can last for up to 6 months.

 Botox for TMJ Headaches